-Over the last six months, Tom Graham, a Consultant in Berwick Partners’ Procurement and Supply Chain practice, has been interviewing executive procurement professionals, discussing talent management and the perceived talent shortage within the function.
+Over the last six months, we have been interviewing executive procurement professionals, discussing talent management and the perceived talent shortage within the function.
 The discussions have centred around what the industry, businesses, or individuals are doing differently to address and tackle this.
 In the third instalment, Tom looks at what can be done differently to develop the skills of those that are currently in the function.

 I’m regularly told that technical skills can be taught, but it’s the soft skills that make an outstanding procurement professional.
 With learning agility and growth potential seemingly being more desirable than technical expertise, I have looked into what some organisations are doing to develop their top talent.